 There are five main ways businesses collect payment.
 While some are more advanced than others, they all serve the same purpose — to get small businesses paid.

 Bills and coins were the primary forms of payment until recently, as digital payment options have continued to rise.
 Cash purchases gave instant gratification to business owners as opposed to waiting for transactions to clear.
 Because handling cash doesn’t come with fees, it helps small businesses cut down on overhead costs.

 On the other hand, if you’re a business still operating on a cash-only system, this could leave your business circling the drain.
 We’ll discuss that more later.

-Tangible checks piqued during the 20th century and although popularity for this payment method has decreased, they’re still relevant today.
+Physical checks peaked during the 20th century and although popularity for this payment method has decreased, they’re still relevant today.

 Business owners managing rentals, home services, childcare and legal services are still likely to see paper checks.
 It’s important to note that eChecks are also a common option when it comes to online payments and ACH transfers, but we’ll cover that shortly.

 Small businesses that accept checks should have a standard policy when accepting this payment method.

 - Only accepting check payments that are written for the exact amount due.

 - Requiring checks to be issued by a major bank in the area.

 - Having clearly stated repercussions for bounced checks to guarantee the business is protected and gets paid.